adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 ![Fusion sample models](/mfgdm-api-tutorial/assets/images/samples.jpeg)

-Now let's cover a quick introduction on **GraphQL**.
+Now let's continue with a quick introduction into **GraphQL**.

 # GraphQL

 The way the **MFG Data Model** is structured makes it a perfect match for **GraphQL**.

 For those unfamiliar with **GraphQL**, it is a query language for APIs.
-It provides a complete and understandable description of the data in your API, and gives you the power to ask for exactly what you need and nothing more.
+It provides a complete and understandable description of the data in your API, and gives you the power to ask for exactly what you need and get back exactly that and nothing more.

 **GraphQL** is much easier to use than **REST**, but it requires a better understanding of data structures​.

 With a single endpoint, data fetching is easier because you don't need to make requests to multiple endpoints to get a set of data.

-The request specifies precisely the data that’s going to be returned
+The request specifies precisely the data that’s going to be returned.

-Let's compare a case where we need to check the length of a specific element in a specific version of a given design.
+Let's see how you could retrieve the properties of a component and see what other components it's using.

-With the **MFG Data Model GraphQL** endpoint, the query looks like this:
+With the **MFG Data Model GraphQL** endpoint, such a query would look like this:
 ```js
 query {
   componentVersion(componentVersionId: "Y29tcH5jby5uckdoR0ZIb1FXU3NQdFlhU0V2YThnfkd4YWpYb3NuUHdCenU5Y0huVmd4bUNfYWdhfm5jM2lianhOaHJLRU9XYjZBUVdhSGE") {